Search continues for missing men in Brazilian Amazon

 Search teams had concentrated their efforts around a spot in the Itaquai river where a tarp from the boat used by the missing men was found Saturday by volunteers from the Matis Indigenous group.

 “We used a little canoe to go to the shallow water.
-Then we found a tarp, shorts and a spoon,” one of the volunteers, Binin Beshu Matis, told The Associated Press.
+Then we found a tarp, shorts and a spoon,” one of the volunteers, Binin Beshu Matis, told the AP.

 Pereira, 41, and Phillips, 57, were last seen June 5 near the entrance of the Javari Valley Indigenous Territory, which borders Peru and Colombia.
 They were returning alone by boat on the Itaquai to Atalaia do Norte but never arrived.